marcomali/v2v-sandbox/README.md

 `./sandbox_builder.sh`
 This script will download ns-3.29 and install this framework in it.
 The folder `ns-3.29` will remain linked to this GitHub repository (not to the vanilla ns-3.29 one), allowing you to more easily develop updates and possibile contributions to the sandbox.

-* Configure waf to build the new modules with "<ns3-folder>./waf configure --build-profile=optimized --enable-examples --enable-tests" (add here what you want to enable) - The usage of the optimized profile allows to speed up the simulation time
+* Configure waf to build the new modules with "<ns3-folder>./waf configure --build-profile=optimized --enable-examples --enable-tests" (add here what you want to enable) - The usage of the optimized profile allows to speed up the simulation time.
+Sometimes it may happen that in build phase you have some "Warning threated as error".
+To remove that, configure the project using:
+`CXXFLAGS="-Wno-maybe-uninitialized" ./waf configure --build-profile=optimized --enable-examples --enable-tests --enable-sudo` and then build again.

 * Build ns3:
 `./waf build`